 The Ft.
 Wayne Dance for All Choreography Exhibition is open to everyone.
 We feel our panel of professional judges will score honestly and fairly.

 To qualify for “overall”, a choreographer must enter one dance in all three divisions offered: Beginner/Improver; Intermediate/Advanced; Phrased.
 Phrased is defined as a dance with different segments that do not happen in order: A,B,A,A,B, or A,B,A,B,A,B,C etc. Dances with restarts will NOT be considered as Phrased and/or a dance with only 1 tag less than 24 counts, which happens only once, will NOT be considered as Phrased.
 However, a dance with both a tag and restart will be considered phrased.
 Please contact event directors with any questions regarding the proper division.
 If is the choreographer’s responsibility to read rules carefully regarding phrasing and level of dance.

 - All competitors and guests dancing with competitor must purchase weekend pass.

-- Dance scripts are due by February 1st and should be submitted in .doc or .pdf format (1 page if possible).
+- Dance scripts are due by February 1st and should be submitted in .doc format and on one page if at all possible.

-- $5 per dance entry and only three (3) dances per division per choreographer are allowed.
+- $5 per dance entry and only three dances per Division per Choreographer are allowed.

-- Music with foul language is NOT acceptable and will be disqualified.
+- Music with unacceptable foul language is NOT acceptable and will be disqualified.

-- Beginner, Improver and Intermediate/Advanced entries will be danced four walls.
-Phrased entries will be danced to the final phrase change.
+- Beginner/Improver, and Intermediate/Advanced entries are danced to ONLY four walls or through the tag.
+Phrased entries will be danced through the FINAL phrase change.

 - Acrobatic moves are not allowed at any time.
 These movements include: